saule1508/saule1508.github.io/_posts/2019-02-19-emexpress-oracle-restart.md

 Everything went fine but out of the box em express was not working.
 It turned out it was due to a permission issue on a wallet file and it was not easy to troubleshoot.
 It happened because I used different users for grid and for oracle, which is quite standard.

 First thing is to check if em express is configured: connect to the Oracle instance (not to the +ASM instance !) and execute the function dbms_xdb_config.gethttpsport.
-It should not run zero
+It should not return zero
 ```
 select dbms_xdb_config.GETHTTPSPORT() from dual;
 ```